i-ramoss/results-summary-component/README.md

 This is one of the challenges designed by Frontend Mentor in order to train and test my skills and knowledge using HTML and CSS. 🔥🚀

+This project is a summary of certain skills that have been tested and evaluated in a person.
+After the evaluation, the person is classified in a punctuation that goes from 0 to 100.

 Users should be able to:

 - View the optimal layout for the interface depending on their device's screen size